-- proposed construction, realignment, structural alteration, or changed use of any access and haul roads, conveyor easements, rail loops and load-out facilities, and rail crossings (over or under the track) used by any transport associated with the project - expected volumes and weights of materials, products, hazardous goods or wastes - · types of vehicles, rolling stock, vessels and craft to be used - likely number and timing of trips.
+- proposed construction, realignment, structural alteration, or changed use of any access and haul roads, conveyor easements, rail loops and load-out facilities, and rail crossings (over or under the track) used by any transport associated with the project - expected volumes and weights of materials, products, hazardous goods or wastes - types of vehicles, rolling stock, vessels and craft to be used likely number and timing of trips.

-Provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the project at a local and regional level.
+Provide sufficient information to make an independent assessment of how transport infrastructure will be affected by each phase of the project at a local and regional level (e.g. the Peninsula Development Road and other State-controlled roads).
 Similarly, provide sufficient information to make an independent assessment of how transport used by the project will impact on environmental values.
 In both cases, the impacts along the whole length of each affected route will be discussed and measures proposed to avoid or mitigate the impacts.